Implementing an Engine

 kani comes with a couple additional bases and utilities to help you build engines for models on HuggingFace or with an available HTTP API.

-Optional Methods#
+Optional Methods

 Engines also come with a set of optional methods/attributes to override that you can use to customize its behaviour further.
-For example, engines often have to add a custom model-specific prompt in order to expose functions to the underlying model, and kani needs to know about the extra tokens added by this prompt!

-Adding Function Calling#
+Adding Function Calling

 If you’re writing an engine for a model with function calling, there are a couple additional steps you need to take.